aramkumar06/HR-management-vuejs/README.md

-# A Django / Django REST framework based HR management ReactJS app for small companies
+# A Django / Django REST framework based HR management VueJS app for small companies

 - This is django / django rest based HR management app for small companies.